 It seems that everyone I speak to right now is suffering from a complexion that has gone into meltdown.
-Whether it's caused by the changing season, festive stress or perhaps a little too much festive fun, a lot of us seem to be dealing with skin that just won't behave.
+Whether it's caused by the changing season, fluctuating hormones or a boozy weekend, a lot of us seem to be dealing with skin that just won't behave.
 So right now it seems the most pressing beauty question is how do you get rid of spots?

-We put that very question to Dr. Pimple Popper, aka dermatologist Sandra Lee, MD, the spot expert with over 2.2 million followers on Instagram (@drpimplepopper), 2 million subscribers on YouTube (DrSandraLee) and almost 1 billion views.
+We put that very question to Dr. Pimple Popper, aka dermatologist Sandra Lee, MD, the expert with over 2.2 million followers on Instagram (@drpimplepopper), two million subscribers on YouTube and almost a billion views.
 Lee has accrued her staggering following by squeezing spots in short videos that get people hooked.
-Now, before you head on over to her account, be warned: Her feed is not for the faint-hearted or weak of stomach; some of the pimples she pops are huge and look like they've been brewing for a while.
+Now before you head on over to her account, be warned: Her feed is not for the fainthearted or weak of stomach; some of the pimples she pops are huge and look like they've been brewing for a while.

 Lee is an expert and doesn't recommend everyone start popping their own spots (although we do have a link below to a facialist-approved DIY spot-squeezing guide).
 Instead, Lee helps you identify what type of spots you're dealing with, along with the tips and products she recommends to get rid of them.
 Keep scrolling for Dr. Pimple Popper's guide to getting rid of your spots once and for all.